 Child custody is frequently a number one priority for divorcing parents preparing to end their marriage.
 While the courts have adopted a more collaborative view on how divorced parents should share custody and parenting duties, there are still many key decisions that need to be made to determine these arrangements and allocate responsibilities and rights among the two parents.
 Unfortunately, many parents do not realize that their behavior outside the courtroom can be a real deterrent to their ultimate child custody goals.
-Below, Weis + O'Connor LLC takes a look at five common child custody mistakes parents make when approaching the divorce process.
+Below, Weis Law Group takes a look at five common child custody mistakes parents make when approaching the divorce process.

 Badmouthing Your Spouse